norskovsen/auskematoical/README.md

-I have only tested the script on Google Calendar and thus I don't know whether it works on other Calendar programs such as iCal on MacOS.
+I have only tested the script on Google Calendar and iCal on MacOS